uspki/policies/certificate-policy.md

 ## 5.2 Procedural controls

 ### 5.2.1 Trusted roles
 A trusted role is one whose incumbent performs functions that can introduce security problems if not carried out properly, whether accidentally or maliciously.

 The requirements of this policy are defined in terms of four roles.
+Each CA shall maintain lists, including names, contact information, and copies of appointment memoranda of those who act in these trusted roles, and shall make them available during compliance audits.
+The CA will make this information a part of the permanent records of the CA. However, the CA shall not maintain personnel or investigative records requiring protection under the Privacy Act.

-1. Administrator – authorized to install, configure, and maintain the CA; establish and maintain system accounts; configure audit parameters; and generate component keys.
+1. Administrator - authorized to install, configure, and maintain the CA; establish and maintain accounts; configure profiles and audit parameters; and generate component keys.
-2. Officer – authorized to request or approve certificate issuance and revocations.
+2. Officer - authorized to request or approve certificates or certificate revocations, and perform the Validation Specialist functions for quarterly reviews of issued certificates
 3. Auditor – authorized to review, maintain, and archive audit logs.
 4. Operator – authorized to perform system backup and recovery.

-These four roles are employed at the CA, RA and CSA locations as appropriate.
-Separation of duties SHALL comply with 5.2.4, and requirements for two-person control with 5.2.2, regardless of the titles and numbers of Trusted Roles.
+These four roles are employed at the CA.  Separation of duties SHALL comply with 5.2.4, and requirements for two-person control with 5.2.2, regardless of the titles and numbers of Trusted Roles.

-Administrators do not issue certificates to subscribers.

-#### 5.2.1.1	CA Trusted Roles
-The CA shall require at least the following roles:
+A detailed description of the responsibilities for each role:

-The CA Administrator shall be responsible for:
+The Administrator shall be responsible for:
 -  Installation, configuration, and maintenance of the CA;
 -  Establishing and maintaining CA system accounts;
 -  Configuring certificate profiles or templates and audit parameters, and;